CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 ### Myth: .NET Web APIs are Complicated

-In fact, if you are building an enterprise system, you are probably going to choose Nest.js.
+If you are building an enterprise system, you are probably going to choose Nest.js.
 At that point, you are writing controller classes, using decorators, and utilizing dependency injection -- exactly the same as if you were using .NET Web APIs.
 Except in Node.js, you don't get the benefits of the type system at runtime and throughput of a multi-threaded runtime.

 ### Myth: .NET's Performance Over Node.js Doesn't Matter

-Performance is probably the wrong way to think about the delta between something like .NET an Node.js; it's probably better to think of it as *throughput*.
-So given a certain amount of hardware spend, .NET will yield a *higher request throughput* compared to Node.js solutions.
+Performance is probably the wrong way to think about the delta between something like .NET versus Node.js; it's probably better to think of it as *throughput*.
+Given a certain amount of hardware spend, .NET will yield a *higher request throughput* compared to Node.js solutions.
 This equates to less infra spend as you scale up and *this* can be significant.

 ### Myth: C# is for Enterprises